SlimGIS/BeautifyMapForWpf/README.md

-Keywords: map builder, build a map, beautiful map, wpf map, css map
+Keywords:   build a map, thematic map, your own map data, css styles, wpf map

 # Build a beautify map with WPF

-In the [previous thread](https://slimgis.com/documents/getting-started-wpf), we guided you to walk through a simple quick start sample of SlimGIS Map Kit WPF.
-In this thread, we will show you how to build a beautify map with WPF and CSS.
-Here is a preview of our samples.
+<desc>This sample is going to show you how to build a thematic map with your own map data and CSS styles with WPF.</desc> Here is a preview of our samples.

 > This project already includes the runtime license.
 If your trial license is expired, it still can run the project by "ctrl + F5".
 Or [try executable](https://github.com/SlimGIS/BeautifyMapForWpf/releases).